is the story of Boris Hagelin, a brilliant engineer, and

 nine months.
 This was only the tip of the iceberg.

-only crypto machines of which the message could be
+states" of which the message could be decrypted by

-extend into the 1990's, as the Hans Bühler case showed.
+into the 1990's, as the Hans Bühler case showed.
+This

-This cooperation between Crypto AG and NSA was pretty big
+cooperation between Crypto AG and NSA was big news in the

 Journalists from German television ZDF

-the last pieces of the puzzle in 2020.
-The CIA and the
+last pieces of the puzzle in 2020.
+The CIA and the BND

 Intelligence Service) joint-purchased and took full